GRAINS-Corn, soybeans ease on U.S. Midwest rains, trade worries

 Abundant global supplies of wheat remained an obstacle for U.S. export sales prospects.
 A firmer dollar can make U.S. wheat even less attractive to buyers holding other currencies.

-No U.S. wheat was even offered in a tender by Egypt’s state grain buyer.
-(Reporting by Karl Plume in Chicago; Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore Editing by David Goodman and Grant McCool)
+No U.S. wheat was offered in a tender by Egypt’s state grain buyer.
+Russian, Ukrainian and Romanian wheat was purchased.
+(Reporting by Karl Plume in Chicago; Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore Editing by Grant McCool and Lisa Shumaker)